 Tell someone where you are and when to expect you home.

 If you live with roommates or your parents, shoot them a text saying that you’re walking home through campus and will be there in however many minutes.
 If you live alone, text your best friends.
 Let them know when you make it home safely and make sure they have a plan of action to follow if they don’t hear from you.

 Walk in well-lit areas on sidewalks that are commonly used and heavily trafficked.

 Don’t talk on the phone or listen to loud music when you’re walking.

 Don’t be afraid to change your route.

 Trust your instincts.
 If you see something strange ahead of you, change direction.
 Don’t necessarily turn around and walk the opposite way (unless that is your only choice), since it might draw unwanted attention.
 Instead, take a left or a right to avoid walking into an uncomfortable situation.
 Be careful that you don’t walk yourself into unfamiliar territory, though.
 The last thing you want is to get lost while walking alone.

 Call for a walking companion.

 Some college campuses provide companion services for students who do not want to walk alone.
-The University of Texas at Austin, for example, has SURE Walk, an organization that provides two companions (one male and one female) to any student who doesn’t want to walk home alone between 7:00 p.m. and 2:00 a.m. on weeknights.
+The University of Texas at Austin, for example, has SURE Walk, an organization that provides two companions to any student who doesn’t want to walk home alone between 8:00 p.m. and 2:00 a.m. any night of the week.
 The University of Wisconsin, Madison, offers SAFEwalk, which also provides two companions to students who would prefer escorts on their walks home in the evening and at night.
 Check to see if your college campus offers a free companion service.
 Students may also be allowed to call campus security services if they feel unsafe and would like an escort.